storj-archived/storj-node-heroku-example/README.md

 # storj-node-heroku-example

-A Node.js app using [Express 4](http://expressjs.com/), with jQuery on the client.
+A Node.js app using [Express 4](http://expressjs.com/), with jQuery on the client (requires Node v6.9.1).
 This application starts with a built out front end and a barebones backend.
 This is meant to be a tutorial application, with the `master` branch being the starting point.
 A `solution` branch is provided with the completed code (but you will still need to add a [`.env` file](#setup) and have your own [Storj](https://storj.io) account).

 Build out the application along with the [videos](https://www.youtube.com/playlist?list=PLEr5Xx0gHvFG55T-_kLKlWosSBw32vP9N) and/or [written](#tutorial) tutorials.